 If you are looking for Dog Friendly at its best Stay at Rock Creek Lodge!
 Cabins are Dog Friendly and the property is gorgeous, spacious AND feels secluded!
 Visitors and the Rock Creek Lodge crew are friendly and very happy to share recommendations!
 Breakfast is usually available from 8 to 10 am at the Lodge but be sure to confirm when making your reservations so you can plan your grocery shopping!

 For dinner you are on your own!
 We WUV making dinner in the cabin or bbq’ing on the grill every night.
 Tom’s place is down the hill at the 395 Highway and Rock Creek Intersection and has takeout.
-We prefer not leaving Rock Creek Paradise unless we are day trippin’ and can pick up dinner on the way back!
+We prefer not leaving the paradise of Rock Creek unless we are day trippin’ then Mom picks up dinner!

-If you like pie and coffee, the grille at Rock Creek Resort is open from 7am to 3pm.
-Their cabins are not dog friendly but we enjoy some good pie or lunch to go!
-Drive over, grab some pie and go and eat at one of the many picnic tables (or your beach chair) with your pup next to a stream or Rock Creek Lake!
+The grille at Rock Creek Resort is open from 7am to 3pm during the summer.
+Their cabins are not dog friendly but Mom enjoys an occasional lunch to go!
+They were famous for their pie for decades and if you are lucky maybe they’ll feature pies when you are visiting!
+We recommend if you pick up lunch to eat at one of the many picnic tables (or your beach chair) with your pup next to a stream or at Rock Creek Lake!

 Rock Creek Lake Campgrounds

 Rock Creek Lake Campground, Lower Pine Grove Campground and Upper Pine Grove Campground offer you Bishop Camping and RV’ing at it’s best!
-Try renting from one of the Bishop area RV Rental companies who will drive and set up an RV for you (just like we did in Montana de Oro in San Luis Obispo)!
+Try renting from an RV Rental Company such as Adventures in Camping who are dog friendly.
+They will drive and set up an RV for you (just like we did in Montana de Oro in San Luis Obispo)!
 If you’ve never rented an RV this way we HIGHLY recommend it!
 No fuss, just move in and ENJOY!

 Rock Creek Lake Weather